datafx/iridium-toolkit/README.md

-# Simple toolkit to decode Iridium signals
+# Simple toolkit to decode Iridium signals modified for MacOS

 ### Requisites